-Spicy Pickled Fiddleheads are a delicious way to preserve the unique seasonal flavor of the wild fildlehead ferns and enjoy a healthy snack all year round!
+Spicy Pickled Fiddleheads are a delicious way to preserve the unique seasonal flavor of wild fiddlehead ferns and enjoy a healthy snack all year round!

 What are fiddleheads?

-To pick out the best and freshest fiddleheads, choose ones that are firm, bright green, and have tightly rolled/closed fern heads.
+It’s key to choose fern heads that are firm, bright green, and have tightly rolled/closed for your fiddlehead recipe.
 Don’t freak out if you see a brown papery chaff on the ferns because it’s completely normal and can be easily removed by lightly rubbing with fingers.